bao-project/bao-docs/source/development/coding_style.rst

 constrained by the MISRA C:2012 guidelines, which should take precedence above all others in this document or elsewhere.

+All C projects should support either the GCC compiler, the Clang compiler or both.
+If one compiler is supported for given project, it must be so for all supported target architectures.

+For reach guideline we try to provide a set of compiler options which enforce the rule, a mapping to a MISRA C:2012 and tools available in the :ref:`CI infrastructure <ci>` that can check if this guideline is being adhered to.

 Compiler Configuration
 **********************

+- The C11 version shall be used.

+Compiler options: `-std=c11`.
+MISRA C:2012 : R1.1

+- No language extensions shall be allowed.

+Compiler options: `-pedantic -pedantic-errors`.
+MISRA C:2012 : R1.1

+- Treat all warnings as errors so no warnings can be ignored.

+Compiler options: `-Werrors`.

+- Enable all recommended warnings.

+Compiler options: `-Wall -Wextra`.

 Directory and file Structure
 ****************************